-Physically and numerically more meaningful is the deflection angle itself, where this problem does not occur.
-In the bottom panel of Fig. 5, we show a comparison of the power spectrum of the deflection angle modulus $(C_l^{\alpha\alpha})$ measured for our simulated maps with the semi-analytic prediction constructed with CAMB and SYNFAST, as explained above.
-Again, we find a deficit of power on large scales, and a reassuring agreement over about an order of magnitude in l on intermediate scales.
-However, for $l \gtrsim 2000$ we find clearly more power in the deflection angle maps than anticipated by CAMB.
+The bottom panel of Fig. 5, shows the corresponding power spectra for the physically and numerically more meaningful deflection angle.
+Here we show a comparison of the power spectrum of the deflection angle modulus ($C_l^{\alpha\alpha}$) measured for the MS simulated maps, in the absence of LS supplying, with the semi-analytic prediction constructed with CAMB and SYNFAST, as explained above.
+Again, we find a deficit of power on large scales, and a reassuring agreement over about one order of magnitude in l on intermediate scales.
+However, a slight excess of power over the semi-analytic predictions is easily seen at $l \gtrsim 2500$.
+As previously mentioned, it can be attributed to the non-linear evolution of the MS structures.
+Finally, the blue solid line represents the power spectrum extracted from the deflection angle modulus map of Fig. 4, after adding large-scale structures.

 Our map making procedure offers very good resolution at the most important redshift for lensing of the CMB, $z \sim 1$ (see also Fig. 7), where the intrinsic angular resolution of our potential grid is six times better than the angular resolution of the full-sky map.
 We therefore think that this higher small-scale power is a direct result of the more accurate representation of non-linear structure formation in our map simulation methodology.
 In fact, in our current maps we are still far from probing the most non-linear scales accessible in principle with our simulation.
 Those are a factor 40 smaller (namely $5 h^{-1}$ kpc) than resolved by the potential grid we have employed.
 However, using such a fine mesh is currently impractical, and would lead to angular resolutions in full-sky maps that are unaccessible even by the Planck satellite.
 However, for a smaller solid-angle of the map, these scales can be probed with a different ray-tracing technique (Hilbert et al. 2007).

 We note that the semi-analytic prediction for the power spectrum of the deflection angle modulus has been evaluated as an angular gradient in the harmonic domain of a synthetic lensing potential Gaussian map; that is accurate since in this approach we work with Fourier modes right from the start anyway.
 From a numerical point of view, the integral and derivative operators in Eq.
 (2) do however not commute, even if they analytically do, in the sense that finite differencing our measured projected potential will not necessarily give the same result as numerically integrating the deflection angle along each line of sight.
-The latter approach is more accurate, and has been used by us in the comparison above.
+The latter approach is more accurate, expecially at very high resolution, and it has been used by us in the comparison above since numerically integrating the deflection angle along each line of sight allows to preserve the contribution from the nonlinear scales in a more efficient way than simply operating in the harmonic domain.